-- (i) Expected credit loss measurement (continued) - b) Incorporation of forward-looking information (continued)
+- b) Credit risk (continued) - (iii) Amounts arising from ECL (continued) - (i) Expected credit loss measurement (continued) - b) Incorporation of forward-looking information (continued)

 The Bank formulates three macroeconomic scenarios: a base case, which is the median scenario, one upside scenario and one downside scenario.
 The base case scenario captures our view of the most likely economic future outcome and is assigned the highest weighting.
 The upside and downside scenarios are set relative to the base scenario based on reasonably possible alternative macroeconomic conditions.
 Scenarios are probability-weighted according to the best estimate of their relative likelihood based on historical frequency and current trends and conditions.
 The scenario weightings are determined by a combination of statistical analysis and expert credit judgement, taking account of the range of possible outcomes.
-After the ECL calculation has been generated for each scenario, a probability-weighted to each scenario based on the likelihood of occurrence to arrive at a final probability-weighted ECL.
+After the ECL calculation has been generated for each scenario, a probability weight is applied to each scenario based on the likelihood of occurrence to arrive at a final probability-weighted ECL.